SoundMetrics/aris-integration-sdk/README.md

 ### Requesting Features

 Please read the [Contributions Guideline](CONTRIBUTING.md) for help on requesting a feature.

-### Obsolete
-The focus maps in aris-integration-sdk/common/focus-maps/ are no longer necessary for new ARIS controller applications.
-In their place, please use the `focusRange` field of the `SetFocusPosition` messages to set the focus range in meters.

 ### Version Numbers
 The stated version number of this SDK does not track with Sound Metrics' other software applications' minor version numbers.